Skip straight to costs, setup types, or next steps.

 How to Choose the Right Setup

-Daily users need chiller-equipped unit.
-Occasional users can start portable.
+Daily users need a chiller-equipped unit — ice baths quickly become impractical.
+Occasional users can start portable and upgrade later.

-Plan both together โ more cost-effective and better design.
+Plan both together — it's significantly more cost-effective and produces a much better design outcome than building separately.

 Your Next Steps